 6. Siberian Road to Yakutsk- Russia

-This unpaved Russian highway runs straight through Siberia.
-During the winter (which is ten months long), temperatures get so low you cant wear your glasses, as the metal will freeze to your face.
+This unpaved Russian highway (also known as the A360 Lena Highway) runs straight through Siberia.
+During the winter (which is ten months long), temperatures get so low you can’t wear your glasses, as the metal will freeze to your face.
 The road crosses mountains, forests, deserts and much more.
 During summer the icy road turns to mud, which is when driving conditions become worse.
 In July and August the road is a mud blanket swallowing vehicles.
 It is the only available route to arrive to the city of Yakutsk, so motorists have no choice.
 The road is isolated, so carrying survival supplies is key, just in case you get stuck.
 Fun fact- This road is the only road where the coldest temperature has ever been recorded outside Antarctica.

 5. North Yungas road- Bolivia

-It is estimated that around 200-300 people fall to their deaths in trucks, cars and buses.
+It is estimated that around 200-300 people fall to their deaths in trucks, cars and buses every year.
 Cycling along this road is now one of the most popular activities for backpackers.
-It’s barely the width of one vehicle and no guardrails to protect you from falls of up to 2,000 feet.
+It’s barely the width of one vehicle and has no guardrails to protect you from falls of up to 2,000 feet.
 To make it worse, weather conditions such as fog, dust clouds and rain reduces visibility to almost zero, along with mudslides and waterfalls.
-The North Yungas Road, also known as the Death Road, was labelled as the 'worlds most dangerous road'.
-The good news however, is that an alternative route has now been built and since then it has lost its title of the worlds most dangerous road.
+The North Yungas Road, also known as the Death Road, was labelled as the ‘world’s most dangerous road’.
+The good news, however, is that an alternative route has now been built and since then it has lost its title of the world’s most dangerous road.

 4. Skippers Canyon Road- New Zealand

-Located in the south-west of New Zealand, the road constitutes of 16.5 miles and was hand carved by miners over 140 years ago.
-The road is so dangerous that even your car insurance wont be honoured if you drive on it.
+Located in the southwest of New Zealand, the Skippers Canyon Road constitutes of 16.5 miles and was hand carved by miners over 140 years ago.
+The road is so dangerous that even your car insurance won’t be honoured if you drive on it.
 The drive is definitely worth it, with the most beautiful views, there are many excellent photo opportunities; so don’t forget your camera!
 Although incredibly scenic, it is extremely narrow and formed of gravel.
 From twisty hairpin turns, high elevations, steep grades and winding and narrow roads, the Skippers Canyon is certainly a test of your ability.
-Due to its unique and remote location and bad road conditions it is important to be prepared when tackling this one.
+Due to its unique and remote location and bad road conditions, it is important to be prepared when tackling this one.

 3. Fairy Meadows Road- Pakistan